Scholarship Endowment Opportunities

 It is fitting that this scholarship for service be named for an Ursuline girl who lived in the spirit of Serviam.
 The scholarship will be based on a student’s character, outreach, and her creative ability to share her own interests and talents in service to others.

-The Bleichert family, members of Class of 1990, and the first scholarship recipient
+The Bleichert family and the first scholarship recipient

 Christine MacMenamin was kind, bright and enthusiastic - and a beloved friend to many.
 To honor her memory and create opportunities for future students, a committee of alumnae, friends and family organized the first Christine MacMenamin Memorial Scholarship Reception in May 2013.
 Now in its fifth year, the event has become a much-anticipated annual celebration of Ursuline friendship.
-The 2017 reception raised over $25,000 for the scholarship endowment.
+Since its inception, over $200,000 has been raised for the scholarship endowment.

 Helen Crossin-Kittle '85 Memorial Scholarship